-40 conital tary laying an the value of access where applicable?
-10. capital tax levied on the value of assets, where applicable?
-HIE ere is no capital tax.
-19. Are there taxes on the transfer/ sale of assets by foundations? ly VAT on certain asset classes if the foundation was subject to VAT and reclaimed VAT when ally purchasing the assets.
-20. e there any other taxes to which public-benefit foundations are subject to (e.g. real perty tax)?
-Lar nd tax applies to everyone regardless of legal form or public-benefit status.
-21. acc the fou n a foreign foundation (EU and other) get the same tax benefits as a national foundation cording to the wording of the tax law in your country?
+18. Is capital tax levied on the value of assets, where applicable?

+There is no capital tax.

+19. Are there taxes on the transfer/ sale of assets by foundations?

+Only VAT on certain asset classes if the foundation was subject to VAT and reclaimed VAT when initially purchasing the assets.

+20. Are there any other taxes to which public-benefit foundations are subject to (e.g. real property tax)?

+Land tax applies to everyone regardless of legal form or public-benefit status.

+- 21. Can a foreign foundation (EU and other) get the same tax benefits as a national foundation according to the wording of the tax law in your country?
 If yes, under what conditions?
-If y have to fulfil exactly the same requirements as locally-based public-benefit undations, please refer to above but indicate which documents need to be provided and inslated: Statutes (translation required?)
-Last annual financial report (translation required?)
-Documents providing evidence for certain tax law requirements e.g. that income was actually spent for public-benefit purposes, which may not be required by the organisation's country of seat but are required according to the legislation of the country from which tax benefits are sought?
-Other but Estonian tax regulations concerning donations apply throughout the European Economic Area, only tax benefits for donors apply across borders.
-A foundation not registered in Estonia is nerally not subject to Estonian law either.
-22. es your country have signed bi-lateral tax treaties, which provide for reciprocal tax atment of public-benefit organisations?
+If they have to fulfil exactly the same requirements as locally based public-benefit foundations, please refer to above but indicate which documents need to be provided and translated: - □ Statutes (translation required?) - □ Last annual financial report (translation required?) - Documents providing evidence for certain tax law requirements e.g. that income was actually spent for public-benefit purposes, which may not be required by the organisation's country of seat but are required according to the legislation of the country from which tax benefits are sought? - □ Other

+No. Estonian tax regulations concerning donations apply throughout the European Economic Area, but only tax benefits for donors apply across borders.
+A foundation not registered in Estonia is generally not subject to Estonian law either.

+22. Does your country have signed bi-lateral tax treaties, which provide for reciprocal tax treatment of public-benefit organisations?
 If so, with which countries?

-No. 23. dor es your country apply withholding tax to the income from local investments held by mestic and/or foreign-based foundations?
-If so, can domestic or foreign-based indations reclaim all or part of the withholding tax under domestic law?
+23. Does your country apply withholding tax to the income from local investments held by domestic and/or foreign-based foundations?
+If so, can domestic or foreign-based foundations reclaim all or part of the withholding tax under domestic law?